-Daily penalties put an emphasis on timely disclosure and are used in the UK and Ireland.
-They may be effective in encouraging the promoter and taxpayer to comply with the disclosure obligation as further daily penalties can be imposed if non-compliance continues.
+- 184. Daily penalties put an emphasis on timely disclosure and are used in the United Kingdom and Ireland.
+They may be effective in encouraging the promoter and taxpayer to comply with the disclosure obligation as further daily penalties can be imposed if noncompliance continues.
 Under the UK regime, penalties consist of two types: an initial penalty and a secondary penalty.
 The initial penalty is determined by a Tribunal and a secondary daily penalty may be imposed by the UK tax administration.
-The initial penalty may be calculated on the basis of a daily amount not exceeding £600 a day.

-- If the Tribunal considers that the maximum daily penalty described above is likely to be insufficient it may determine a higher penalty of up to £1m.
+The initial penalty may be calculated on the basis of a daily amount not exceeding GBP 600 a day.14 - 185.
+If the Tribunal considers that the maximum daily penalty described above is likely to be insufficient it may determine a higher penalty of up to GBP 1 million.
 The higher penalty amount is determined having regard to the amount of fees received or likely to have been received by the promoter, in the case of non-compliance by a promoter.
 In the case of a failure to disclose by the taxpayer, the Tribunal will have regard to the amount of the tax advantage gained or sought to be gained. - 186.
-In addition, the UK tax administration may impose a secondary daily penalty, not exceeding £600, for each day that the failure to disclose continues after an initial penalty has been imposed.
+In addition, the UK tax administration may impose a secondary daily penalty, not exceeding GBP 600, for each day that the failure to disclose continues after an initial penalty has been imposed.
 In such cases, the UK tax administration normally imposes a secondary daily amount that is proportionate to the initial penalty.
-So the penalty structure used in the UK and Ireland do also take account of the amount of tax benefit or fees received.
+So the penalty structure used in the United Kingdom and Ireland do also take account of the amount of tax benefit or fees received. - 187.
+However a different approach is taken if a user fails to report the use of a scheme on a return.
+In this situation the penalties are GBP 100 for the first failure, GBP 500 for a second failure and GBP 1 000 for any subsequent failures.
+Ireland has a similar penalties regime to that of the United Kingdom although the monetary amounts differ. - 188.
+Daily penalties can be also imposed on any promoter or advisor who fails to maintain a client list and to make that available upon request.
+For instance under US tax law, any material advisor who fails to maintain a list under the reportable transaction regime, and who fails to provide the list to the IRS upon written request shall pay a penalty of USD 10 000 per day for each day of failure after the 20th day.